 - Nuts or seeds (I’m partial to pecans or pepitas)

 Be sure to use certified gluten-free oats, if you need a gluten-free granola recipe.

-And because this granola is so simple to prepare, you can also feel free to change the ingredients you add in, depending on what you have on hand.
+Because this granola recipe is so simple to prepare, feel free to change the ingredients you add in, depending on what you have on hand.
 Here are some ideas to get you started:

 - Hulled seeds, like sunflower or sesame

-When you use certified gluten-free oats, this recipe is naturally gluten-free, too.
-It’s perfect for busy mornings when you need something that’s quick to prepare, and because it’s shelf-stable, you can also keep a bag of it stashed in your purse or car for an easy snack on the go.
+This healthy granola is perfect for busy mornings when you need something that’s quick to prepare, and because it’s shelf-stable, you can also keep a bag of it stashed in your purse or car for an easy snack on the go.

 Per serving: Calories: 178, Carbohydrates: 23, Protein: 3, Fat: 8

 - For a totally grain-free granola, try my Pumpkin Seed Granola recipe.